Fermium/data-chan/docs/docs/async.md

 ## Request ID

-The *Request ID* is a number (that should to be increasing) used to identify the response.
+The *Request ID* is a number (that should be increasing) used to identify the response.

 Even if the *Request IDs* are not ordered, they must be unique to each request.